Raja's covering index of $L_p$ spaces: Introduction

 and a completely explicit covering which exhibits the optimal decay rate.

-Third, we use these scalar results to obtain lower bounds in more general settings and to comment on Raja's Problem~4.7.
-For any Banach space $E$ and any non-atomic $\sigma$-finite measure space $(\Omega,\Sigma,\mu)$, the canonical embedding
+Third, we use the same block-decomposition technique to obtain upper bounds in the vector-valued setting and to comment on Raja's Problem~4.7.
+For any non-zero Banach space~$E$ and any non-atomic $\sigma$-finite measure space $(\Omega,\Sigma,\mu)$, we show that the covering index of the Bochner space $L_p(\mu;E)$ satisfies